Indie Hops

 BREWING PROFILE

-The bright fresh fruits of Luminosa makes us feel transported to the sunny white sands of a Caribbean beach, and inspired the name which is Latin for “full of brightness.”
+The bright fresh fruits of Luminosa make us feel transported to the sunny white sands of a Caribbean beach, and inspired the name which is Latin for “full of brightness.”
 Peach-mango lemonade, candied orange peel, boysenberry, papaya and guava can all be found.
-Just summon up your best Harry Potter “Luminosa!” spell.
+Unlike most “punchy” hops, Luminosa is almost completely void of the resinous/piney character that usually comes along for the ride—adding to the versatility of this hop.

 Endless possibilities.
 Here are a few that are tried and true.